dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 That's all!

-Since VPCBC incurs only linear Communication complexity, the crux is linearizing the leader handover regime.
+Since Verifiable CBC incurs only linear Communication complexity, the crux is linearizing the leader handover regime.
 The goal of a leader handover is to guarantee that Validators accept leader proposals, in order to maintain progress.
 The crux of the handover is for the next leader to learn whether it is possible for $2f+1$ to have a lock.
 For many years, handover was handled via an approach pioneered in PBFT: